Beyond real blow-up: Masuda detours and complex holonomy: Conclusions on real Galerkin blow-up

-Small relative perturbations $z=y/x$ of homogeneity already feature rescaled profiles $\mathbf{w}(t,\bxi)$ with extrema at the Neumann boundary, but still dominated by the large spatial average $x=1/u$.
-See \eqref{s0l1}--\eqref{s0l} for the semisimple real eigenvalues and their spectral quotient $\lambda=1/(1-a)$.
-Rational spectral quotients $0<\lambda, 1/\lambda\in\Q\setminus\N$ did establish discrepancy-free blow-up loops, and real-time blow-up stars, in the Poincaré domain $a<1$, where the trivial blow-up equilibrium is a stable node, in real time.
-See section \ref{Carsy0}, case 1.2.
-Mostly, blow-up loops required multiple winding of $\gamma^t$ around the blow-up time $T=0$.
-A single winding was sufficient only for the semisimple $1{:}1$ resonance $\lambda=1$ at $a=0$.
-See remark \ref{nonss}.
-The technical tool was analytic diagonalization in the Poincaré domain.
+Small relative perturbations $z\!=\!y/x$ of homogeneity already feature rescaled profiles $\mathbf{w}(t,\bxi)$ with extrema at the Neumann boundary, but still dominated by the large spatial average $x\!=\!1/u$.
+See \eqref{s0l1}-\eqref{s0l} for the semisimple real eigenvalues and their spectral quotient $\lambda=1/(1-a)$.
+Nonresonant rational spectral quotients $0<\lambda, 1/\lambda\in\Q\setminus\N$ did establish discrepancy-free minimal blow-up loops, and real-time blow-up stars, in the Poincaré domain $a<1$, where the trivial blow-up equilibrium is a stable node, in real time.
+See definitions \ref{defloop}, \ref{defstar}, sections \ref{PoiLin}, \ref{PoiMas}, and case 1.2 in section \ref{Carsy0}.
+Mostly, minimal blow-up loops required multiple winding of $\gamma^t$ around the blow-up time $T\!=\!0$.
+A single winding was sufficient only for the semisimple $1{:}1$ resonance $\lambda\!=\!1$ at $a\!=\!0$.
+See remark \ref{remnonss}.
+The technical tool was analytic flow linearization in the Poincaré domain.
 Irrational spectral quotients led to quasiperiodic holonomy of the foliations, at blow-up.
 See section \ref{Carsy0}, case 1.1 and remark \ref{remirr}.
 This prevents discrepancy-free blow-up loops.
-The resulting non-closure of leaves, however, is alleviated by quasiperiodic discrepancies in $u,z$ tending to zero, for certain sufficiently high iterates of the complex time-loop $\gamma^t$ around blow-up time $T=0$.
+The resulting non-closure of leafs, however, is alleviated by quasiperiodic discrepancies in $u,z$ tending to zero, for certain sufficiently high iterates of the complex time-loop $\gamma^t$ around blow-up time $T\!=\!0$.

-Due to linear holonomy, the Siegel domain $a>1$ of saddle spectral quotients $\lambda<0$ is analytically linearizable at $u=z=0$.
+Due to linear holonomy, the Siegel domain $a>1$ of saddle spectral quotients $\lambda<0$ is analytically orbit linearizable at $u\!=\!z\!=\!0$.
 Rational $\lambda$ lead to closed nontrivial loops, near blow-up.
-This includes our caricature of the Fujita case \eqref{PDEw} with $a=2,\ \mathbf{b}=1$.
-Irrational spectral quotients $0>\lambda\not\in\Q$ lead to quasiperiodic holonomy again, but require small divisor conditions \eqref{Bryuno} for the requisite analytic diagonalization of the blow-up system.
+This includes our caricature of the Fujita case \eqref{PDEw} with $a\!=\!2,\ \mathbf{b}\!=\!1$.
+Irrational spectral quotients $0>\lambda\not\in\Q$ lead to quasiperiodic holonomy again, but do require small divisor conditions like \eqref{Dio}, \eqref{Bryuno} for the requisite analytic diagonalization of the blow-up system.
 See section \ref{Carsy0}, case 1.2 again.